Top 3 Energy Boosters

 Serving Suggestion: Instead of reaching for that can of sugary soft drink, make an effort to substitute with a glass of water.
 The amount of water you need depends on your weight.
 A good way to determine how much you need is to take your body weight and divide it by thirty.
 The resulting number is the number of litres you should be drinking every day.
 For example, if you weigh 70 kilograms, you should try to drink 2.5 litres of water daily.

-Tip: To wean yourself off soft drink, try flavoured vitamin water or add a lemon to your glass.
+Tip: To wean yourself off soft drink, try flavoured vitamin water or add a lemon or cucumber to your glass.